 Once you are clear on your segmentation, you need to decide who you are targeting.

 Ensure your targeting plan includes customers at the awareness/brand building longer term, top-of-funnel part of the process and then also some lower-funnel customer activation/conversion targets too.
+Depending on your sector and specific needs have a clearly considered plan about how you've allocated spend to each part of the funnel.

 A key tip is not to be driven by an influential and pushy sales team.
 (And remember it’s their job to be pushy and influential!)